 And that’s pretty amazing.
 That little box on the front of your machine is tough enough to pull you and your couple thousand pound machine over just about anything.
 But with so much power involved, it’s important to respect your winch.
 It’s much tougher than you are and can hurt you pretty bad if you’re not careful.

-Here are SuperATV’s tips to winching safely no matter what kind of winch you have.
+Here are SuperATV’s winch safety tips for winching safely no matter what kind of winch you have.

 1. Inspect your Winch